iotaledger/identity.rs/documentation/docs/specs/did/merkle_key_collection.md

 - Specs
 ---

-Version 0.1-draft by Devin Turner, IOTA Foundation
+Version 0.2 by the IOTA Foundation

 ## Abstract